dev-launchers/strapiv4/README.md

 Also, if the container goes down for some reason, you do not need to rebuild it again.
 Run `make run-docker` and it will start up again.

+# Testing
+To run tests, please run `npm test` or `npm run test:coverage` to include coverage report.
+With Jest plugin installed in VSCode you can run individual suites and tests in Test Explorer.

 # Contributing
 Follow the [contributing guide](./CONTRIBUTING.md)